 When a celebrity dies, it is not uncommon for others to come forward attempting to claim their share of the estate, deserved or not, which can lead to costly legal battles.
 In addition, her eldest son Clarence has special needs and is represented by a legal guardian, which could add another level of complication in court.
 Moreover, Clarence would have likely benefited greatly from the use of a special needs trust.

-Although not having a plan for an estate with as great of significance as Franklin’s would seem unlikely, it isn’t that uncommon for celebrities.
+Although it seems unlikely that someone such as Franklin would not have an estate plan, it isn’t that uncommon for celebrities.
 Prince, whose estate was estimated to be $100-$300 million, similarly didn’t have a plan in the event of his passing.
 People dislike facing the idea of their own death, and often estate planning is put on hold.

 Not having a plan can create a tremendous burden, million-dollar celebrity or not.
 No one wants to end up in probate court, battling for assets while already grieving from their loss of a loved one.
 Luckily, there are ways to avoid this.
 Setting up a well curated estate plan will put you and your family in a position of comfort.
 Getting started with your estate plan is easy and will prevent your family from having to go through a difficult situation such as the one Aretha’s family are facing.